andrewmv/ac-control-stuff/README.md

 Signals are 2 packets wide, but the 2nd packet seems to just be a 1's complement of the first.
 Both the Senisbo gateway and the factory remote behave this way.

 I've been choosing to ignore the first packet, as the second encodes things more intuitively (e.g. '1' is 'on', and higher temperatures are encoded as larger hex values).
-I've yet to confirm if both codes are necessary to operate the device.
+I've yet to confirm if both codes are necessary to operate the device (update - they are).

 ![pulseview_decode_2.png](pulseview_decode_2.png)
 ![pulseview_decode.png](pulseview_decode.png)